barrucadu/memo.barrucadu.co.uk/memos/2018-budget.markdown

 ---
 title: I Need A Budget
-tags: finance, hledger, howto
+tags: finance, hledger
+taxon: self-systems
+superseded_by: personal-finance
 date: 2017-12-16
-audience: General
 ---

 It's hard to believe it's only been around a year and a half since I